MeltPoolDG/MeltPoolDG/README.md

 * [Nils Much](https://www.mw.tum.de/lnm/staff/nils-much/) [@nmuch](https://github.com/nmuch), Technical University of Munich (DE)

 We gratefully acknowledge the contributions and discussions with Christoph Meier (Technical University of Munich) and Martin Kronbichler (Technical University of Munich/Uppsala University).

-## Documentation

-The installation procedure is described in the [WIKI](https://github.com/MeltPoolDG/MeltPoolDG/wiki).
-The documentation can be found under https://meltpooldg.github.io/MeltPoolDG/.